m4r35n357/VisualOptimizers/README.md

 * Optimization by Cut (simplified version!)
 * Random Optimization

-Suitable for application in global optimization in up to 16 dimensions for the cut algorithm, with extension up to 64 dimensions for "bulk-mode" Nelder-Mead.
+Suitable for global optimization in up to 16 dimensions for the cut algorithm, with extension up to 64 dimensions for "bulk-mode" Nelder-Mead.

 ## Pure c99 (plus optional 3D OpenGL visualization)